| Upkeep and Maintenance An ounce of prevention will go a long way toward keeping

 and also to avoid water damage to your fixtures and

+pipes.
 Remove and clean your faucet aerators annually to

+ensure an even flow of water.
 Make sure overflow holes on tubs and vanity are clear

 and open to prevent water damage to floors and ceilings.